Personal name: Feudal names

 The royalty, nobility, and gentry of Europe traditionally have many names, including phrases for the lands that they own.
 The French developed the method of putting the term by which the person is referred in small capital letters.
 It is this habit which transferred to names of Eastern Asia, as seen below.
-An example is that of Marie-Joseph-Paul-Yves-Roch Gilbert du Motier, who is known as the Marquis de Lafayette.
-Note that he possessed both the lands of Motier and Lafayette.
+An example is that of Marie-Joseph-Paul-Yves-Roch Gilbert du Motier, who is known as the Marquis de La Fayette.
+He possessed both the lands of Motier and La Fayette.

 The bare place name was used formerly to refer to the person who owned it, rather than the land itself (the word "Gloucester" in "What will Gloucester do?" meant the Duke of Gloucester).
 As a development, the bare name of a ship in the Royal Navy meant its captain (e.g., "Cressy didn't learn from Aboukir") while the name with an article referred to the ship (e.g., "The Cressy is foundering").

 Naming conventions

 A personal naming system, or anthroponymic system, is a system describing the choice of personal name in a certain society.
-Personal names consists of one or more parts, such as given name, surname and patronymic.
+Personal names consist of one or more parts, such as given name, surname and patronymic.
 Personal naming systems are studied within the field of anthroponymy.

 In contemporary Western societies (except for Iceland, Hungary, and sometimes Flanders, depending on the occasion), the most common naming convention is that a person must have a given name, which is usually gender-specific, followed by the parents' family name.
 In onomastic terminology, given names of male persons are called andronyms (from Ancient Greek ἀνήρ / man, and ὄνομα / name), while given names of female persons are called gynonyms (from Ancient Greek γυνή / woman, and ὄνομα / name).

 Some given names are bespoke, but most are repeated from earlier generations in the same culture.
 Many are drawn from mythology, some of which span multiple language areas.
 This has resulted in related names in different languages (e.g. George, Georg, Jorge), which might be translated or might be maintained as immutable proper nouns.

 In earlier times, Scandinavian countries followed patronymic naming, with people effectively called "X's son/daughter"; this is now the case only in Iceland and was recently re-introduced as an option in the Faroe Islands.
 It is legally possible in Finland as people of Icelandic ethnic naming are specifically named in the name law.
 When people of this name convert to standards of other cultures, the phrase is often condensed into one word, creating last names like Jacobsen (Jacob's Son).

-In Kafirstan (now part of Afghanistan) "Children are named as soon as born.
-The infant is given to the mother to suckle, while a wise woman rapidly recites the family ancestral names; the name pronounced at the instant the baby begins to feed is that by which it is thereafter known."

 There is a range of personal naming systems: